jeanclg/danger-rain/README.md

 ## HOW TO PLAY

 You just need to click on the screen to change the player's direction and avoid the rain.

+## MORE INFO

+You can see more of this project clicking [HERE](https://slides.com/jeancarlosleogarcia/deck).